Ohmnivore/HaxeNet/README.txt

 The .ndll provided has been compiled for Windows.
 I honestly don't know how to provide support for Linux and Mac, sorry.
 If someone could help for that it would be great.

 TODO:
-add bindings for disconnect (soft and abrupt) make sure everything is garbage collected add universal value checking add access to peer rtt/ping
+make sure everything is garbage collected?
 Linux + Mac + Android? ndlls